 Adoption Fees, Deposit, Pricing and Pay Pal

 There is a page on this site called Pricing/Paypal that you can check out, but for those of you who just want a quick summary to give you an idea of costs, We wanted to add this section here.
 A full deposit is $600.00.
 Out of that $600, $200.00 is required to hold your place on the waiting list and then the remaining $400 is due within 5 days of a litter being born in order to confirm your pick in that litter.
 If you would like to pass on a litter, then of course that $400 isn't necessary to be paid.
 It's only when you have found your litter.

 The final payment for the puppy is due at the time of pick up IF PAYING WITH CASH.
-We accept money order, cashiers check, person check or our PayPal option at least one week before pick up.
+We accept money order, cashiers check, personal check, PayPal or Venmo options at least one week before pick up.

 Click here to see all the pricing